mwherman2000/did-uri-spec/FAQ.md

 ## `did-uri-spec` Frequently Asked Questions (FAQ)

 1. What about Joe Andrieu's comment that a DID reference is a URI rather than a URL.
-   - At the top, everything has been renamed from `did-url` to `did-uri` - even the github project URL.
+   - At the top, everything has been renamed from `did-url` to `did-uri` - even the github project URL (https://github.com/mwherman2000/did-uri-spec).
-   - THe following slide 3 has been added to the deck.
-These thoughts actually do a good job og summarizing the entire rest of the presentation.
+   - The following slide 3 has been added to the deck.
+This slide actually does a good job og summarizing the entire rest of the presentation.

 ![did-url renamed to did-uri everywhere](images/did-url-spec-renamed-to-did-uri-spec.png)

 Figure 1.
 Slide 3

 2. How does the SQL example applying to the `did-uri` discussion?.
 Are you saying that DID dereferencing should be what, not how?
   - The answer is closely related to question #1 above.
-A SQL Server T-SQL query statement specifies _what_ is to be returned a result - not the algorithms, indices, caching strategies, physical access patterns/protocols are to be used.
+A SQL Server T-SQL query statement specifies _what_ is to be returned as a result - not the algorithms, indices, caching strategies, physical access patterns/protocols, enumerations that are to be used.
-  - In this sense, if the underlying data in SQL Server data store was ummutable, a T-SQL query would also be an indentifier describing the data table to be returned - not a DID identifier but it doesn't conform the the `did-uri` gramamar.
+  - In this sense, if the underlying data in SQL Server data store was ummutable, the text of a T-SQL query would also be a unique indentifier describing the data table to be returned - not a DID identifier but it doesn't conform the the `did-uri` gramamar - but a unique identifier just the same.

 ![sql example](images/sql-example-slide23.png)